Back to blogs

 In a perfect world, you get an offer that you would enthusiastically accept.
 However, if you are in a candidate-driven market, you may be in a position to negotiate salary and other benefits before you seal the deal.

-Negotiating a salary can be tricky, but this blog can give you the guidance and support you need in this scenario.
+Negotiating a salary can be tricky, but this article gives you the guidance and strategies you need to successfully increase your compensation package.

 Before you even apply for a role, check the advert and see if it included the upper limit of the salary.
 This could help you negotiate if you are an exceptional candidate.
 For context, a lower salary offer should still be in line with the industry, and the upper limit is typically reserved for excellent, rare candidates who will offer extra value to the role.